 That's it.
 Scoop all those sweet, buttery apples onto a plate with the pork bites and dinner is served.

-The fact that pork bites are just as good served at room temperature as they are hot from the pan makes them super convenient.
+Pork bites are just as delicious served at room temperature as they are hot from the pan.
+This fact makes them super convenient.

 In fact, they might be even better served at room temperature.
 This means you can cook the pork bites, set them aside, cook the apples, and not have to worry about keeping the pork warm while you do.

 The fact that they're so good at room temperature also makes them ideal to serve as a starter or as a part of a buffet-style spread.